cmayora/coronavirus-prediction/README.md

 CoronavirusPrediction-Report.pdf: report pdf document.
 CoronavirusPrediction-Report.Rmd: report in R Markdown format.
 CoronavirusPrediction-Code.R: script in R format that generates the outcome prediction.
+Casos_positivos_de_COVID-19_en_Colombia-0611.csv: this is the dataset with all the covid cases from Colombia.